Teasing & Name-Calling (25 minutes)

 A personal safety program educating students to identify child abuse and neglect, empower them to say “No!” and encourage them to talk to a trusted adult.
 Although this important topic is always sensitive in nature, the program is presented in a kid-friendly and non-threatening way.
 Kids on the Block is licensed by the Department of Children’s Services.

-“Be A Hero” is designed to identify and explain the various forms of bullying while introducing alternatives to violence in an entertaining and kid-friendly way.
+“Be A Hero” is designed to examine the challenges around prejudice thinking and bullying.
+It aims to identify and explain the various forms of bullying and the difference between conflict and bullying.
 The program integrates best-practices around bullying prevention to reach the goals of challenging bystanders to advocate for their peers, encouraging targets of bullying to seek help from trusted adults, and increasing self-control.
+It emphasizes fairness and respect among all people and empowers students to speak out in unjust situations.
 Students come to understand that a safe school climate is everyone’s responsibility.